Megidd/Feather/README.md

 1. Visit the online shop [here](https://www.patreon.com/Megidd/shop).
 1. Download the compressed file.
 1. Extract the compressed file.
-1. Use Rhino3D `PlugInManager` command to lunch the corresponding UI.
+1. Use Rhino3D `PlugInManager` command to launch the corresponding UI.
 1. Click on `Install...` button.
 1. Select the `RHP` file inside the extracted folder to install it.